Sofianel5/bcfinal/README.md

 `pip install -r requirements.txt`

-Finally, run our primary python file in your terminal with this line:
+Finally, run our primary python file by typing this line into your terminal:

 `python3 mnist_nn.py`